brunoerg/bitcoin-core-notes/general-notes/net_processing_version_handshake.md

 Another important thing, we previously saw when someone opens a connection with us, we want to know their services to check if we want to stay connected with him.
 However, it's also important to that peer to know our services.
+It is basically "ok, you want to open a connection with me, let me check your services.
+Alright, here is mine ones".

 ```cpp
 // Inbound peers send us their version message when they connect.